 - The system disk has a sufficient amount of free space.

-Before you create a custom image from an instance, note the following points:
+Before you create a custom image from an instance, take note of the following items:

 - When you create a custom image from an instance, you do not need to stop the instance.

 - When you create a custom image from an instance, the status of the instance cannot be changed.
-For example, if you stop, start, or restart an instance, the custom image creation will fail.
+For example, if you stop, start, or restart an instance, the custom image fails to be created.

-- You cannot create images for expired subscription instances.
+- You cannot create images for subscription instances that have expired.
 You can create a snapshot for the system disk of an instance and then use the snapshot to create a custom image.

 - You cannot create images for released instances.
 If you have saved a system disk snapshot for an instance, you can use the snapshot to create a custom image.